Learning in repeated auctions: Sealed-bid auctions

+Under our assumptions, $G_i=F^{n-1}$, thus $g_i(x)=(n-1)f(x)F^{n-2}(x)$ and $g_i(x)>0$ on the support of $F$, except possibly on a set of Lebesgue measure 0.
+As a consequence, and therefore, restricted to the support of $F$, $\beta$ is a non-decreasing function whose derivative is 0 on a set of Lebesgue measure 0 .
+We conclude that $\beta$ is actually increasing on the support of $F$.
+Since the latter is supposed to be $[0,H]$, with $H$ possibility infinite, bidder $i$ has no incentive to bid higher than $\beta(H)$.
+Then, any other bid $b$ will satisfy $b \in [0,\beta(H)]$ and since $\beta(0) =0$ and $\beta$ continuous , because $F$ is continuous, there must exist $z \in [0,H]$ such that $b = \beta(z)$.
+Finally, note that the probability that bidder $i$ wins the auction when bidding $\beta(z)$ is just $G_i(z)$, since $\beta$ is increasing on the support of $F$.
+Therefore,

-Thus, bidder $i$ has no interest to deviate from $\beta$ and $(\beta,\dots,\beta)$ is a symmetric Nash equilibrium.
-We will prove the unicity of this increasing symmetric Nash equilibrium in symmetric first-price auctions later on, in Section \ref{sec_rev_equi}. \end{proof}
+This shows that $\beta$ is the best response, and thus $(\beta,\dots,\beta)$ is a symmetric (increasing) Nash equilibrium.
+We will prove unicity of this increasing differentiable symmetric Nash equilibrium in symmetric first-price auctions in Section \ref{sec_rev_equi}. \end{proof}

-Unlike second-price auctions, first price auctions are not incentive compatible.
-As a consequence, the strategy of a bidder at an equilibrium depends on the bidding strategy of the other bidders, and ultimately on their valuations distribution, see Proposition \ref{Prop:BestReply1st}.
-So in practice, computing the ``appropriate'' bidding strategy would require estimating the distribution of the highest bid of the competition, which is quite challenging.
-Nevertheless, first-price auctions are more and more used in online advertising auctions which results in more complexity for bidders.
+Unlike second-price auctions, first price auctions are not incentive compatible (see e.g. Corollary \ref{coro:1stPriceNotBIC}).
+As a consequence, the strategy of a bidder at an equilibrium depends on the bidding strategy of the other bidders, and ultimately on other bidders' valuation distributions (see Proposition \ref{Prop:BestReply1st}).
+So, in practice, computing a good or optimal bidding strategy would require estimating the distribution of the highest bid of the competition, which can be very challenging.
+Nevertheless, because of their relative transparency for bidders (who know ahead of time what they might pay if they win), first-price auctions are increasingly used in online advertising auctions \citep{feng2020reserve}.
+However, optimal bidding becomes much more complex for bidders than it is in second price or other BIC/DSIC/``truthful'' auctions. \paragraph{Nash equilibrium in the asymmetric case}

+Asymmetric first price auctions are much more intricate than symmetric ones as the equilibrium strategy of each bidder depends in a very subtle manner of the other bidders' strategies \citep{LebrunFirstPriceAsymmetric1999}.
+Indeed, let us assume that the distributions $F_1,\ldots,F_n$ are supported on $[h,H]$, have a density bounded away from 0 on $(h,H)$ and possibly have a point mass at $h$. \begin{theorem2}[\cite{LebrunFirstPriceAsymmetric1999}] Under these assumptions, there exist deterministic Nash equilibrium strategies that are increasing.
+Let us denote them by $\beta_i$ and by $x_i(b)=\beta_i^{-1}(b)\geq b$ their inverse, i.e., the value inducing the bid $b$.
+Then the increasing functions $b\rightarrow x_i(b)$ solve the system of differential equations: